Programme

 Objectives

-The course provides an introduction to front-end web development.
-The course covers the foundational building blocks of the Web and user interface design fundamentals for building websites and web applications.
-After the course, students will be able to understand and develop the front-end of any kind of websites and web applications.
+The course provides an introduction to front-end web development, from a software engineering perspective.
+The course will cover the foundational building blocks of the Web, user interface design fundamentals, command line tools, and popular frameworks for building websites and web applications.
+After the course, students will be able to build the front-end of any kind of websites and web applications.

 -